IBM/aiops-pot/docs/Turbonomic POT/policies.md

     2. Select "Weekly" under Recurrence.
     3. Set to repeat every week only on Saturdays and Sundays.
     4. Select today's date as start date and "None" as end date.
-    5. Set 12:00 as start time and 12 for duration hours.
+    5. Set 12:00 as start time and 12 for duration hours. **Please Note** if you are completing this lab after noon local time, you may want to adjust this time from 12:00 to few hours after your current time.
+The reason is that the system will not allow you to create a policy in the past.
     6. Select your timezone.
     7. Check the Summary and click on Submit.

     ![schedule3](img/policies/schedule3.png)

-7. Select your newly created schedule and click "Submit"
+7. Select your newly created schedule and click "Set"
 ![schedule4](img/policies/schedule4.png)
 8. Expand "Automation and Orchestration" and click on "Add Action".
 ![schedule5](img/policies/schedule5.png)
 9. For action type select "VCPU-Resize-Down", for action acceptance select "Automatic" and then click on "Add Schedule" under Execution Schedule.
 This section will define the **action schedule**.
+Create a new schedule to assign to the **action**.
+Click on "Add Schedule" under "Execution Schedule" and then click on "New Schedule" to create a different schedule for your action.

-- **Tip** - In this schenario, we want the policy to be effective on Saturdays and Sundays from 12:00PM - midnight.
+- **Tip** - In this scenario, we want the policy to be effective on Saturdays and Sundays from 12:00PM - midnight.
 But we want to automatically accept and execute VCPU resize actions ONLY on Sundays from 12:00PM - 6:00PM where we know the load is at its lowest.

 ![schedule6](img/policies/schedule6.png)

 10. Type in a name for your schedule like **action_schedule_YourInitials** and fill in the information as specified in the image below.
-Once done click on "Submit"
+Once done click on "Submit".
+Make sure to select Sunday only and set the start date as the upcoming Sunday.
+(Remember, you can't create a policy in the past.
+It should start from a date in the future)

 ![schedule7](img/policies/schedule7.png)